sergio11/nimbustv_android/README.md

 Slides are built using the  template from [Previewed](https://previewed.app/template/AFC0B4CB).
 I extend my gratitude to them for their remarkable work and contribution.

-### About Playlist and EPG Sources
+### ⚠️ Disclaimer

 For demonstration and testing purposes, **NimbusTV** utilizes publicly available IPTV playlists from the [IPTV-Org](https://iptv-org.github.io/) project.
 These playlists offer a diverse collection of international channels in M3U format, enabling users to explore and experience a wide range of content directly from the app.

 To handle M3U playlist parsing, we’ve integrated and customized the [M3u parser](https://github.com/BjoernPetersen/m3u-parser) library.
-Modifications were made to extend the functionality, allowing NimbusTV to support even more complex M3U structures, while accommodating the varied and sometimes inconsistent formats found in IPTV playlists.
+Modifications were made to extend the functionality, allowing **NimbusTV** to support even more complex M3U structures while accommodating the varied and sometimes inconsistent formats found in IPTV playlists.

+The **NimbusTV** logo included in this repository is an original creation and is free to use for personal and open-source projects.

 Explore NimbusTV today, and bring a world of channels right to your living room—effortless, organized, and always ready when you are. 🌐✨📺